flavienbwk/aws-terraform-ansible-kvm-hadoop/README.md

 ## A note about KVM in the Cloud

-Basically, you can't work with KVM on a classic AWS instance [unless you have a dedicated one](https://aws.amazon.com/blogs/aws/new-amazon-ec2-bare-metal-instances-with-direct-access-to-hardware).
+Basically, you can't work with KVM on a classic AWS EC2 instance [unless you have a baremetal one](https://aws.amazon.com/blogs/aws/new-amazon-ec2-bare-metal-instances-with-direct-access-to-hardware).
 You must choose a `*.metal` instance type (:moneybag:).

 This repo is for educational purposes.
 If you use Cloud providers, only use KVM if you absolutely NEEDS TO.
 It asks for a more costly infrastructures, time-consuming instanciations, adds a layer of complexity already managed by Cloud providers (network, machine configuration) and as such is a burden to maintain.
 This architecture is only useful if you have big machines that must include strictly partitioned VMs.